gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 She reached the stairs.
 Up, up, and up,
 back to the half-open door.
-She paused to take a deep breath.
-The tentacle would probably be waiting.
-She hefted Dockety's light.
-"Sorry about this," she muttered.

-With another deep breath she squeezed through the door and tossed the light underhand across the room.
+She paused to take a deep breath, then squeezed through the door, turned on the flashlight the cleaner bot had given her, and tossed underhand across the room.
 A long, dark shape thrashed after it.

-Barely able to see in the dim light that came through the other door she groped along the wall.
+Maddy groped along the wall.
 The picture tucked into her father's sketchbook had been been very clear.
 Not the first lever,
 not the second---there!
 The third one---that was the one she needed.
-She pushed the key into the slot beside the lever, turned it, and pulled down on the lever as hard as she could.
+She pushed the key into the slot below the lever, turned it, and pulled the lever down as hard as she could.

 *Scrraaaaape.*
-It jammed halfway.
+The lever jammed halfway.
 "Oh, come *on*," she said in exasperation.
-She glanced over her shoulder.
+She glanced over her shoulder
-The tentacle was rising from the remains of Dockety's chest light like a cobra and turning toward her.
+as the tentacle rose from the flashlight like a hunting cobra and turned toward her.

 She grabbed the lever with both hands and pulled down with all her might.
 *Scrraaaaape.*